Newzoo: Global game market will shrink in 2021 for first time in many years

 “The upside we saw last year is somewhat permanent for the games market,” Wijman said.
 “And that’s why our forecasts for 2022 and 2023 are higher than they were pre-COVID.
 That’s mostly because we also believe that many of the people that started playing games will continue to play.
 Even with that, though, the forecast for this year is a small decline.
 We do take that into account.”

 However, Apple’s removal of the IDFA is looming over the market, which will disrupt how many mobile game companies measure the success of their marketing campaigns.
-With iOS 14.5 launched last week, Apple has made it much easier for consumers to opt-out of being tracked for ad purposes.
-Without the user-tracking data that IDFA provides, game companies will have a harder time finding users who spend money.
+With iOS 14.5, which launched last week, Apple has made it much easier for consumers to opt out of being tracked for ad purposes.
+Without the user-tracking data of IDFA, game companies will have a harder time finding users who spend money.

-The brunt of the impact of this change will fall on the part of the mobile games market monetized through ads (which is not in Newzoo’s scope, as it looks at revenues generated through consumer spending) and games that are heavily reliant on precise user targeting.
-Newzoo also also expects an impact on user acquisition and marketing performance measurements that successful mobile

-publishers rely on to perfect their strategy, but this will be overshadowed on a global scale by other underlying growth drivers.
+The brunt of this change will fall on the section of the mobile games market monetized through ads (which is not in Newzoo’s scope, as it looks at revenues generated through consumer spending) and games that are heavily reliant on precise user targeting.
+Newzoo also expects an impact on user acquisition and marketing performance measurements that successful mobile publishers rely on to perfect their strategy, but this will be overshadowed on a global scale by other underlying growth drivers.

 “Games that rely heavily on user acquisition, new user experiences, optimizing marketing — they will be impacted,” Wijman said.